zfcampus/zf-apigility-doctrine/README.md

 In

+Dates in this filter are not handled regularly.
+Dates can only be specified as strings most precisely in the format ``` Y-m-d H:i:s ```  Internally dates are not converted to
+\Datetime objects for this filter so the 'format' parameter is ignored.

 ```php
     array('type' => 'in', 'field' => 'fieldName', 'values' => array(1, 2, 3))
 ```

 NotIn

+See notes on In filter

 ```php
     array('type' => 'notin', 'field' => 'fieldName', 'values' => array(1, 2, 3))